-Tag archive for: lockdown
+Tag Archive for: lockdown

-Following government announcements, France is once again subject to strict restrictions aimed at limiting the spread of COVID-19 for the entire month of April 2021.
+Following government announcements, France is once again subject to strict restrictions to limit the spread of COVID-19 for the entire month of April 2021.
 These measures are affecting the faculty’s normal operations.
 Please find the details regarding these new arrangements below.

 Exams: